agraef/midizap/README.md

 [Ardour] ^ardour_ardour$
 ~~~

-To find a set of eligible translations, midizap matches class and title of the window with the keyboard focus against each section, in the order in which they are listed in the configuration file.
-For each section, midizap first tries to match the window class (the `WM_CLASS` property), then the window title (the `WM_NAME` property).
-The first section which matches determines the translations to be used for that window.
-An empty *regex* for the last class will always match, allowing default translations.
-If a translation cannot be found in the matched section, it will be loaded from the default section if possible.
-In addition, there are two special default sections labeled `[MIDI]` and `[MIDI2]` which are used specifically for MIDI translations, please see the *MIDI Output* and *MIDI Feedback* sections for details.
-If these sections are present, they should precede the main default section.
-All other sections, including the main default section, can be named any way you like; the given *name* is only used for debugging output and diagnostics, and needn't be unique.

-The translations define what output should be produced for the given MIDI input.
+The header is followed by a list of translations which define what output should be produced for the given MIDI input.
 Each translation must be on a line by itself.
 The left-hand side (first token) of the translation denotes the MIDI message to be translated.
 The corresponding right-hand side (the rest of the line) is a sequence of zero or more tokens, separated by whitespace, indicating MIDI and X11 keyboard and mouse events to be output.
 The output sequence may be empty, or just the special token `NOP` (which doesn't produce any output), to indicate that the translation outputs nothing at all; this suppresses the default translation for this input.
 Translation classes may be empty as well (i.e., not provide any translations), in which case *only* the default translations are active, even if a later non-default section matches the same window.

+**NOTE:** Translations may be listed in any order, but they *must be determined uniquely*, i.e., each input message may be bound to at most one output sequence in each translation class.
+Otherwise, the parser will print an error message, and the extra translations will be ignored.
+This restriction makes it easier to detect inconsistencies, and it also ensures that midizap's operation is completely *deterministic*.
+That is, for each input sequence on a given window the program will always generate exactly the same output sequence.

 Example: